 Skip to main content

-Together with staff and students, we aspire to create a learning environment and organisational culture that enhances health and wellbeing across our community.
+Together with staff and students, we aspire to create an organisational culture of care that enhances mental health and wellbeing across our diverse community.
+Led by Cassie Wilson and Jane White.

 The University Mental Health Charter